carburetor

 Down-draft Carburetor:

-The down-draft carburetor is the most used and common because of its advantages.
+The down-draft carburetor is the most common because of its advantages.
 It supplies air from the top portion of the mixing chamber.
 Some of its advantages include:

 • The gravity assists the flow of the mixture, making the engine pull better at lower speeds under load.